 One reason why FSH testing is not so useful is the need to be conducted at a particular time.
 FSH is usually tested on day 3 of the menstrual cycle.

 Another reason is that FSH levels vary during the menstrual cycle and also from cycle to cycle.
-Sometimes women may get a normal test value one month and an abnormal test results the next.
+Sometimes women may get a normal test value one month and abnormal test results the next.

 Yet, FSH tests provide valuable data about the fertility of patients who seek IVF.
 To optimize the test results, clinics ask patients to do AMH and AFC tests.